 4.4 Discussion of Findings

-The study found that emissions and effluent disclosure has a negative and statistically insignificant effect on market capitalisation while waste management disclosure has a positive and statistically significant effect on market value.
+The study found that emissions and effluent disclosure has a negative and statistically insignificant effect on market capitalization while waste management disclosure has a positive and statistically significant effect on market value.
 The findings supports previous research by demonstrating that waste management disclosure (WMD) positively affects the market value of oil and gas firms.
 This finding aligns with Okeke et al. (2021), who found a similar positive impact of waste management disclosures on firm value in Nigeria.
-In contrast, emissions and effluents disclosure (EED) was found to have a negative and statistically insignificant effect on market capitalisation, which resonates with some studies, such as Kornom-Gbaraba and Chukwuemeka (2022) and Onyebuenyi (2023), suggesting that Nigerian investors may perceive emissions disclosures negatively due to associated costs.
+In contrast, emissions and effluents disclosure (EED) was found to have a negative and statistically insignificant effect on market capitalization, which resonates with some studies, such as Kornom-Gbaraba and Chukwuemeka (2022) and Onyebuenyi (2023), suggesting that Nigerian investors may perceive emissions disclosures negatively due to associated costs.

 Legitimacy theory posits that firms disclose environmental information to align with societal expectations (Suchman, 1995).
 The positive association between waste management disclosure (WMD) and market value supports this theory, as firms aim to enhance their legitimacy by demonstrating environmental responsibility (Okeke et al., 2021).
 While emissions and effluents disclosure (EED) also aligns with this theory, its negative relationship suggests that firms may not effectively communicate their environmental efforts, leading to less legitimacy (Onyebuenyi, 2023).
 According to stakeholder theory, firms disclose information to satisfy stakeholder expectations (Freeman, 1984).
 The robust relationship between waste management disclosure (WMD) and market value illustrates how firms are responding to heightened environmental concerns (Okeke et al., 2021).
 Conversely, the weak effect of emissions and effluents disclosure (EED) may reflect its reduced immediate relevance to stakeholders, despite the enduring importance of transparency in this area (Kornom-Gbaraba and Chukwuemeka, 2022).

-Signalling theory frames the positive effect of waste management disclosure as a proactive indicator of a firm’s commitment to sustainability, thereby boosting investor confidence.
+Signaling theory frames the positive effect of waste management disclosure as a proactive indicator of a firm’s commitment to sustainability, thereby boosting investor confidence.
 Although emissions and effluents disclosure was found to have a negative impact, it may convey a less direct signal of commitment due to its lower perceived value among investors.
 Finally, institutional theory interprets these disclosures as responses to regulatory and social pressures.
 Oil and gas firms in Nigeria seem to benefit from fulfilling these institutional expectations through transparent reporting, particularly concerning waste management.
 However, as highlighted by Osayabor and Izedonmi (2023), superficial disclosures can harm market perceptions, emphasizing the necessity for comprehensive and substantive reporting.

 5. CONCLUSION AND RECOMMENDATIONS

 The study concludes that emissions and effluent disclosure has a negative and statistically insignificant effect on market value while waste management disclosure has a positive and statistically significant effect on market value of oil and gas companies in Nigeria.
-The empirical results specifically indicated that emissions and effluents disclosure has a negative and statistically insignificant effect on market capitalisation, suggesting that as such disclosures increase, the market value may slightly decline.
-In contrast, waste management disclosure reported a positive and signficant influence on market capitalisation, indicating that higher levels of waste management transparency are associated with an increase in the market value of oil and gas companies.
+The empirical results specifically indicated that emissions and effluents disclosure has a negative and statistically insignificant effect on market capitalization, suggesting that as such disclosures increase, the market value may slightly decline.
+In contrast, waste management disclosure reported a positive and significant influence on market capitalization, indicating that higher levels of waste management transparency are associated with an increase in the market value of oil and gas companies.

 In light of the findings, the study recommends as follows: